bgrid-berkeley/bGridDatabaseTools/README.md

 Include your own username and password
 Switch ssl to 'require'

-## Granting permissions on a database
+## Granting privileges on a database
-We are all members of the group 'dGrid', thus granting permissions to dgrid should grant to everyone.
+We are all members of the group 'dGrid', thus granting privileges to dgrid should grant to everyone.
 See http://www.postgresql.org/docs/9.0/static/sql-grant.html for full documentation.
-The following command grants permission on the database weather_forecastio to dgrid
+The following command grants privileges on the database weather_forecastio to dgrid
 ```sql
 GRANT CREATE, CONNECT on DATABASE weather_forecastio TO dgrid;
 ```

-Permissions must be granted separately for each table in a database, even if yo've changed the database "owner."
+Privileges must be granted separately for each table in a database, even if yuo've changed the database "owner."
-The following command grants permission of selecting and updating tables in the weather_forecastio database, assuming that the user is currently logged in to the weather_forecastio.
+The following command grants privileges for selecting and updating tables in the weather_forecastio database, assuming that the user is currently logged in to the weather_forecastio.
 ```sql
 GRANT SELECT, INSERT, UPDATE on "locations","dailyData","hourlyData" TO dgrid;
 ```